roc-streaming/roc-toolkit/docs/sphinx/internals/timestamps.rst

 Types of timestamps
 ===================

-:doc:`Packets and frames </internals/packets_frames>` have three major types of timestamps:
+:doc:`Packets and frames </internals/packets_frames>` have four major types of timestamps:

 * STS - stream timestamp
 * CTS - capture timestamp
 * RTS - receive timestamp
+* QTS - queue timestamp

 **Stream timestamp** (STS) describes position of the first sample in packet or frame using abstract stream clock.